SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 **October 16, 2022 clarification:** Selling *vanilla* cosmetics, such as those available from the Stockpile or Steam Community Market, is not allowed.
 When offering cosmetics as a server microtransaction, the server network should should own (or have licensed) the rights to that content.
 Servers should not sell cosmetic content that they do not own the right to, such as vanilla cosmetics (either official, or community-contributed).

-**August 2, 2021 update:** Fictitious and deceptive pricing is not allowed.
-For example, lying that a discount is nearly expired, or pretending the price is discounted when it has never been at full price.
-We would strongly advise following [Steam's discounting rules](https://partner.steamgames.com/doc/marketing/discounts) to help avoid breaking any real-world laws.

 ## Monetization Types

 Warnings for breaking the monetization rules first began being sent out on May 28, 2021.
 The monetization rules have now been in full effect since June 11, 2021.